carlsonz16/MachineTeam/README.md

 ## Our Team - Machine Team
-*Zach Carlson, Jake D'Amico, Sean Tarbuck, Rylee Charlton* *Project Advisor - Dr. Fred Annexstein*
+*Zach Carlson, Jake D'Amico, Sean Tarbuck, Rylee Charlton*

+*Project Advisor - Dr. Fred Annexstein*

+### Project Abstract
+The sports betting market has seen rapid expansion due to the increased legalization of betting in multiple regions.
+This growth has been fueled by the emergence of online platforms, advanced technologies, and the widespread adoption of mobile betting applications.
+Leveraging algorithms that incorporate data from credible sources, sports betting websites provide users with a competitive edge.
+This approach facilitates well-informed betting decisions based on reliable information, leading to heightened prediction accuracy, increased success rates, and potentially greater profits.
+Furthermore, the use of trustworthy sources ensures data reliability, fostering user trust and transparency.
+Consequently, this integration of advanced algorithms and credible data contributes to a more sophisticated and reliable betting experience for enthusiasts.

 ## Project Description
 Our project aims to delve deep into the realm of Machine Learning and Artificial Intelligence using Python.
 Our primary objective is to create a machine-learned model that can analyze sports statistics and generate predictions.
 These predictions will be utilized to develop a website where users can retrieve these predictions to influence future bets.
 The project emphasizes both achieving practical results and the educational journey of gaining a comprehensive understanding of Machine Learning and AI.